safespring/docs/content/backup/status.md

 service quality for all users.
 As the migration process will be incremental we expect full mitigation to take time.
 The service will remain operational while this work happens.

+#### Worklog Saturday 9.4.2018 10:00

+* Migration of data is still ongoing.
+No data loss or unexpected side issues have been reported during this work.

+* Max load on the main server is still high but under control.
+We've not had further reports of the original problem where backup sessions were incomplete.

+* Customers might still experience slow response during certain operations using the portal at peak load times - 20 to 60 seconds is not unusual.
+If this happens, the portal might seem stuck, but please wait to let it complete.
+Our experience is that the requests will eventually complete successfully.

 #### Worklog Friday 2.3.2108 15:00